alloyX/alloyx.github.io/_drafts/introducing-alloyx.md

 author: Scott Motte
 ---

-AlloyX helps you protect your hard earned wealth, so you can feel more confident in your future.
+AlloyX helps protect your hard earned wealth, so you can feel more confident in your future.
 It rounds up your spare change and converts it to real physical gold, one of the world's greatest hedges.

 #### Millennials Don't Buy Gold